 Our Events Calendar lists details of our various event attendances and talks

-Members, old and new, are invited to assist with Apple Picking on the 1st, 9th, 14th and 16th October.
+Members, old and new, are invited to assist with Apple Picking on our picking days.

-1st October Apple Picking will take place in Kirkfieldbank Community Orchard from 10:30am.
+In October Apple Picking takes place in Kirkfieldbank Community Orchard.

 The land is rough and steep so please wear appropriate clothing such as sturdy boots and waterproofs please.

-Clyde Valley Fruit Day, Overton Farm, near Crossford, Saturday 5th October 2019.
+Clyde Valley Fruit Day, Overton Farm, near Crossford.

-Members of the Clyde Valley Orchard Cooperative will be attending the Clyde Valley Blossom Day at Overton Farm on the 5th October.
+Members of the Clyde Valley Orchard Cooperative attend the annual Clyde Valley Blossom Day at Overton Farm in the October.
+There is no information for the 2020 event at present.
+We will post more details when it becomes available.